 Process description

-At FC Platinum Holdings (Pvt) Ltd bank reconciliation is the matching process between a company’s cash account balance and its bank account balance (displayed on the bank account statement).
+At FC Platinum Holdings bank reconciliation is the matching process between a company’s cash account balance and its bank account balance (displayed on the bank account statement).
 FC Platinum Holdings prepares bank reconciliations on a monthly basis.

 The bank statement received by a company shows: